Women have played a vital role in the telecom industry for generations, but remain vastly underrepresented.

 The Science Ambassador Scholarship

 The Science Ambassador Scholarship is a full-tuition scholarship for women in STEM.
 Applicants are required to submit a short video of themselves describing a STEM topic they’re passionate about.
 The applications are reviewed by a board of women who work in STEM and hold high degrees in their fields.
-Applicants can be high-school seniors or undergraduate college students.
+Applicants can be high school seniors or undergraduate college students.

 Virginia Heinlein Memorial Scholarship

 The Virginia Heinlein Memorial Scholarship is awarded to a female STEM student majoring in math, engineering, biological or physical sciences.
 It was created in honor of Virginia Heinlein, a chemist and engineer.
-This scholarship is also open internationally, so any female studying for a four-year bachelor’s degree can apply.
+This scholarship is also open internationally, so any woman studying for a four-year bachelor’s degree can apply.

 BHW Scholarship

-The BHW Scholarship is a $3,000 scholarship available to women pursuing an undergraduate or master’s degree in science, technology, engineering or mathematics during the 2024 school year.
+The BHW Scholarship is a $3,000 scholarship available to women pursuing an undergraduate or master’s degree in science, technology, engineering or mathematics during the 2025 school year.
 Applications opened in January and close in April.

 Explore organizations supporting women in telecom